 Skip to Content

-walking cast is a nonsurgical treatment for
+walking boot or cast is a nonsurgical treatment for

 plantar fasciitis.
 Simpler treatments—such as